lengushuru/Lengushuru-portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.

    1.install git, if you already have git installed skip this step.

    2.open command terminal